-The New York Times just published its top 25 restaurants in Austin list, officially cementing my beloved hometown as a top foodie destination in the United States, and I also love reporting on Austin, Texas' burgeoning culinary scene for you.
+The New York Times just published its top 25 restaurants in Austin list, officially cementing my beloved hometown as a top foodie destination in the United States, and I am honored to bring you the insider view on Austin, Texas' burgeoning culinary scene.

 While Barley Swine was a notable and surprising omission from the Times' list, I recently was delighted by Chef Bryce Gilmore's $115 per person prix fixe tasting menu.